When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Paired Seed Evaluation

-Before learning based simulators are used to support precise quantitative policy prescriptions, they are likely to be deployed in more qualitative decision settings.
-In particular, early use cases typically involve assessing whether a proposed intervention improves or worsens an outcome of interest.
-In such contexts, the reliability of directional conclusions is often more important than the exact magnitude of estimated effects.
-We therefore complement the power analysis with an examination of directional stability under paired and unpaired evaluation designs.

-Directional stability concerns the probability of correctly identifying the sign of the treatment effect.
-Let $\hat{\Delta}_{n}$ denote the estimated treatment effects using a subsample of $2n$ runs, and let $\hat{\Delta}_{full}$ denote the estimate computed using all available seeds.
-We measure directional stability as the probability that the subsample estimate agrees in sign with the full sample estimate

-The full sample estimate serves as a high precision reference for the underlying treatment direction.
-This choice reflects statistical efficiency rather than an assumption of correctness of any particular evaluation design, and provides a common benchmark against which both paired and unpaired subsampling procedures are assessed.

-Figure \ref{fig:signstab_obj_gdp_avg_wealth_gini} reports the directional stability as a function of the total simulator runs for paired and unpaired evaluation.
-Paired evaluation achieves substantially higher sign agreement at small and moderate computational budgets, with the probability of directional agreement approaching unity with far fewer runs.
-In contrast, unpaired evaluation exhibits persistent sign instability, requiring many more runs to attain comparable reliability.
-This pattern reflects the variance reduction induced by shared randomness across policy regimes, which directly reduces the likelihood of spurious design reversals.
+which is strictly smaller whenever the seed-level correlation $\rho$ is positive.
+Confidence intervals constructed using paired evaluation are therefore uniformly tighter than those obtained under independent evaluation at the same computational budget.
+Figure \ref{fig:evaluation_reliability}$(a)$ illustrates this effect by plotting confidence interval half-widths against the number of evaluation runs under paired and independent designs.
+Paired evaluation consistently yields narrower intervals, with the largest gains in low-budget regimes.

+By increasing the signal-to-noise ratio, paired evaluation improves statistical power and stabilises the direction of estimated effects at fixed budgets.
+Figures \ref{fig:evaluation_reliability}$(b)$ and \ref{fig:evaluation_reliability}$(c)$ show that paired evaluation achieves higher power and greater sign agreement with high-precision reference estimates using fewer runs.
+Further details are provided in Appendix \ref{app:power_disc}.

-\subsubsection{Effective Sample Size}
+\subsection{Effective Sample Size}

-A convenient way to summarise the statistical advantage of paired evaluation is through the notion of an effective sample size.
-Rather than interpreting variance reduction abstractly, the effective sample size translates the precision gain into an equivalent number of independent simulation runs.
-Specifically, it answers the following question: how many independent runs would be required to achieve the same variance as a paired design with shared seeds?
-Framing the result in this way makes the implications of correlation directly interpretable in terms of computational cost and experimental scale.
+The statistical advantage of paired evaluation can be summarised through an effective sample size, which translates variance reduction into an equivalent number of independently seeded simulator runs.
+This framing expresses the benefit of pairing directly in terms of computational cost.

-Formally, we define the effective sample size $r_{\mathrm{eff}}$ as the number of independently seeded simulator runs required to achieve the same variance as a paired evaluation based on $r$ total runs.
-Equating the variance of the paired estimator with that of an independent estimator based on $r_{\mathrm{eff}}$ runs yields
+Formally, we define the effective sample size $r_{\mathrm{eff}}$ as the number of independent runs required to achieve the same estimator variance as a paired evaluation based on $r$ total runs.
+Equating the variance of the paired and independent estimators yields